shivlal1/Calendar-Application/useme2.md

 To add a new event:

 1. **Click a Day Cell**
-   Navigate to the desired month and click on the cell representing the target date.
+   Navigate to the desired month and click on the target date's cell.
    _Example: April 1st, 2025 → click "1" in April 2025._

 2. **View Existing Events**